vmware/powershell-module-for-vmware-cloud-foundation-password-management/CONTRIBUTING_DCO.md

-# Contributing to powershell-module-for-vmware-cloud-foundation-password-management
+# Contributing

-The powershell-module-for-vmware-cloud-foundation-password-management project team welcomes contributions from the community.
+The project team welcomes contributions from the community.
 Please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).

 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote